 The PSR will be provided to the court, prosecutors, and you and your attorney and will be one of the documents the judge will consider when sentencing you.
 The report will also be used to determine the specific facility in which you will be incarcerated.

 Designation to a specific prison facility is made by the Bureau of Prison's Designation and Sentence Computation Center (DSCC).
 You can make a request for a specific facility close to your desired geographic location.
 While the Bureau of Prisons will consider your request to be close to family and friends, it is under no obligation to direct you to your desired facility.
-The facility designation is determined by a number of factors which include your security rating, location of residence, facility availability and other administrative factors.
+The facility designation is determined by a number of factors which include your security rating, the location of residence, facility availability and other administrative factors.
 The judge can also recommend a facility.

 Whether you get sentenced to the federal prison you prefer can depend on whether your attorney understands the factors involved in federal sentencing and knows how to make the strongest case to the judge about why your preference should be honored.
 Our California federal criminal defense attorneys and Nevada federal criminal defense lawyers have extensive experience assisting individuals charged with or convicted of federal crimes.
 Give us a call today to discuss your specific case.